guichristovao/poke-themes/README.md

 <img src="https://user-images.githubusercontent.com/35379633/152630899-937149dc-f49e-4aa8-90c4-82245be784fd.gif" alt="Preview of a snapshot testing result, showing the difference between the expected and actual images." width="150"/>

-Other ways of testing such as [Espresso (as can be seen here)](https://developer.android.com/training/testing/instrumented-tests) should also do the job.
+Other ways of testing such as using [Espresso (as can be seen here)](https://developer.android.com/training/testing/instrumented-tests) should also do the job.

 # Roadmap
 - Add [Compose](https://developer.android.com/jetpack/compose).